rajeshvkothari/oom/GIN_README_2508.md

 	  Wait around 40-45 min to all pods will come in running state.

-    - To access portal using browser from your local machine, add 'IP_of_ONAP_OOM_DEMO' in /etc/hosts file:
+    - To access portal using browser from your local machine, add 'IP_OF_ONAP_OOM_DEMO' in /etc/hosts file:

 	  ```sh
 	  {IP_OF_ONAP_OOM_DEMO} portal.api.simpledemo.onap.org